Dust Bowl: Drought and dust storms

+On April 14, 1935, known as "Black Sunday", the day started out clear and warm, with temperatures in the 80's and wind completely still, causing many people to let down their guard.
+However, a diving cold front from Canada kicked up mountains of dust in the turbulent air in the Dakotas and plowed south across the Great Plains at 60 mph.
+Before the line, it would still be very still with the only sign of the advancing storm being the snapping of static electricity and the screeching of flocks of birds and rabbits streaming south.
+The storm caught many people off guard as unlike every other storm, the winds didn't pick up until the leading edge arrived.
+Once inside, the temperature plummeted by 30 degrees and the winds immediately increased to 60 mph.
+The dust fell straight down instead of sideways like the others and was also so dense that there was practically no visibility and one couldn't even light a lamp as there wasn't enough oxygen in the storm to keep it going.
+Denver-based Associated Press reporter Robert E. Geiger happened to be in Boise City, Oklahoma, that day.
+His story about Black Sunday marked the first appearance of the term Dust Bowl; it was coined by Edward Stanley, Kansas City news editor of the Associated Press, while rewriting Geiger's news story.

 Much of the farmland was eroded in the aftermath of the Dust Bowl.
 In 1941, a Kansas agricultural experiment station released a bulletin that suggested reestablishing native grasses by the "hay method".
 Developed in 1937 to speed up the process and increase returns from pasture, the "hay method" was originally supposed to occur in Kansas naturally over 25–40 years.

 After much data analysis, the causal mechanism for the droughts can be linked to ocean temperature anomalies.
 Specifically, Atlantic Ocean sea surface temperatures appear to have had an indirect effect on the general atmospheric circulation, while Pacific sea surface temperatures seem to have had the most direct influence.